findonflow/service-event-fetcher/README.md

 # Spork indexer

+## Prepare
+ - Download protocolDBArchive for the spork and unpack.
+NB large files. advice to use lftp in parallel
-Update to the correct flow-go/cadence versions according to spork json
+ - Update to the correct flow-go/cadence versions according to spork json

-bash crypto_setup.sh
+ - bash crypto_setup.sh
-go build  --tags relic
+ - go build  --tags relic

-run with
+## Run
 ./service-event-fetcher /this/is/badger/db/ startHeight endHeight /this/is/outputdir